awsdocs/amazon-route53-docs/doc_source/resolver-query-logs-format.md

 **resolver\-endpoint**
 The ID of the resolver endpoint that passes the DNS query to on\-premises DNS servers\.

-**EDNS client subnet**
-A partial IP address for the client that the request originated from, if available from the DNS resolver\.
-For more information, see the IETF draft [Client Subnet in DNS Requests](https://tools.ietf.org/html/draft-ietf-dnsop-edns-client-subnet-08)\.

 **firewall\_rule\_group\_id**
 The ID of the DNS Firewall rule group that matched the domain name in the query\.
 This is populated only if DNS Firewall found a match for a rule with action set to alert or block\.
 For more information about the firewall rule groups, see [DNS Firewall rule groups and rules](resolver-dns-firewall-rule-groups.md)\.